PA speaker not to accept PML-N MPAs’ resignations

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Punjab Assembly Speaker Pervaiz Elahi has decided not to accept resignations of PML-N legislators who resigned from the standing committees in PA in protest against the PTI government’s demand from Nawaz to sign surety bonds before leaving Pakistan.
-Elahi will take Prime Minister Imran into confidence over this issue.
+LAHORE: Punjab Assembly Speaker Pervaiz Elahi has decided not to accept resignations of PML-N legislators who resigned from the standing committees in PA in protest against the PTI government's demand from former prime minister Nawaz Sharif to sign surety bonds before leaving Pakistan.
+According to sources, Elahi will take Prime Minister Imran Khan into confidence over this issue.
 This is noteworthy that the PML-Q leadership has opposed the decision of seeking surety bonds from Nawaz who is in a critical situation and intends to go abroad for treatment.

-LAHORE: Punjab Assembly Speaker Pervaiz Elahi has decided not to accept resignations of PML-N legislators who resigned from the standing committees in PA in protest against the PTI government’s demand from Nawaz to sign surety bonds before leaving Pakistan.
-Elahi will take Prime Minister Imran into confidence over this issue.
+LAHORE: Punjab Assembly Speaker Pervaiz Elahi has decided not to accept resignations of PML-N legislators who resigned from the standing committees in PA in protest against the PTI government's demand from former prime minister Nawaz Sharif to sign surety bonds before leaving Pakistan.
+According to sources, Elahi will take Prime Minister Imran Khan into confidence over this issue.
 This is noteworthy that the PML-Q leadership has opposed the decision of seeking surety bonds from Nawaz who is in a critical situation and intends to go abroad for treatment.